OfirD1/StackTack/README.md

   <li>
     Run the following command:
     <pre><code>python build.py</code></pre>
-    <b>Note:</b> add the <code>--embed-css</code> option to the command above if you want to embed the CSS.
+    <b>Note:</b> add the <code>--enable-embed-css</code> option to the command above if you want to embed the CSS.
   </li>
-  <li>You should now have a 'jquery.stacktack.min.js' file and (depending on the options you specified) a 'style.min.css' file.</li>
+  <li>You should now have a 'stacktack.min.js' file and (depending on the options you specified) a 'style.min.css' file in the 'out' folder.</li>
 </ol>

 <h3>Installation</h3>